SuchAgoodDoge/physiCL/README.md

 # Open CL Enhanced Physics Engine
+The idea is to make a physics engine for n spheres that undergo forces.
+The rendering will be done with Matplotlib for now while the simulation is done with OpenCL (hopefully).
+If I learn OpenGL or DirectX in future, I would love to render the particles live.

+## Why Open CL
+* I want to learn OpenCL
+* I dont own a CUDA capable GPU
+* I think the Verlet integration steps could be spead up with a GPU!

 ## Verlet Integrator
 A damped harmonic system has an equation of motion as such